kwminnick/raxcurl/README.md

 Additionally there are a few added bonuses as part of this utility:
 - get-token command that allows you to retrieve a token and pass it to other curl commands like raxmon
+- get-endpoints to list all the available endpoints in your catalog in a condensed format
+- auto-complete to speed up your work

 You can install this utility via:
     - Download